 The family of the victim have alleged inaction from the Gurugram police.
 They have criticised the Gurugram police for taking 10 days to file the FIR in the case.
 “The chargesheet was filed against unknown persons without invoking Section 67 of the IT Act.
 When we went to the police as victims, we were being treated as accused.
 We have completely lost hope, but we will not give up our fight for justice for Manav,” Manav’s father said.

-Speaking to The Probe, Aman Yadav, ACP, Gurugram Police said “I am heading this SIT from the very initial stage, This case was marked to me and I have already issued directions to my team.
-We have framed some questions and highlighted some key points which needs to be investigated.”
+Speaking to The Probe, Aman Yadav, ACP, Gurugram Police said “I am heading this SIT from the very initial stage.
+I have already issued directions to my team.
+We have framed some questions and highlighted some key points which needs to be investigated”.
 The Probe also tried to approach the minor girls and their family members for a response but they were unavailable for comment.

 Many cyber experts we spoke to have said that Manav’s case is a clear cut case of cyber bullying and the outcome of this case completely depends on the will of the law enforcement agencies.
 “A lot of focus will have to depend on how quickly the law enforcement agencies are able to collect, collate and preserve relevant incriminating electronic evidence in the case,” Pavan Duggal, cyber law expert asserted.